andrewmkrug/best-practices-saucelabs/docs/exercises/exercise6.md

 ::: tip Note:
-the `ExpectedConditions` method must be imported using: `import org.openqa.selenium.support.ui.ExpectedConditions`
+the `ExpectedConditions` method must be imported using: `using OpenQA.Selenium.Support.UI;`
 :::

 3. Ensure each command replacement has a relevant `locator`